openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 40: Power reporting in Watts for Q1

 Power reporting in Watts on power change for Q1
-Set value means percentage, set value from 0 –100 = 0% -100%.

-Available configuration parameters:

-  * 0 - reporting disabled
-  * 1 -100 = 1% -100% Reporting enabled.
-Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.

-**NOTE:** If power changed is less than 1W, the report is not send (pushed), independent of percentage set.
+<p&gtSet value means percentage, set value from 0 –100 = 0% -100%.</p&gt <p&gtAvailable configuration parameters:</p&gt <ul&gt<li&gt0 - reporting disabled</li&gt <li&gt1 -100 = 1% -100% Reporting enabled.
+Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.</li&gt </ul&gt<p&gt<strong&gtNOTE:</strong&gt If power changed is less than 1W, the report is not send (pushed), independent of percentage set.</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```10```.